inkline/inkline/packages/docs/pages/docs/introduction/getting-started.md

+---
-# Getting Started
+title: Getting Started
-## Get started with Inkline and experience well written, designed and tested front end code. { .lead }
+description: Get started with Inkline and experience well written, designed and tested front end code.
+---

 Inkline is the customizable Vue.js UI Library that favors not only **User Interface** and **User Experience**, but also **Developer Experience**, using a consistent and expressive API.
 Inkline has been designed for creating flawless responsive web applications.